 The above investment criteria is regarded as maximum levels and due regard is given to market conditions.
-Restrictions on the above limits may be placed from time to time on a temporary basis by the Director of Finance or, in her absence, the Assistant Director.
+Restrictions on the above limits may be placed from time to time on a temporary basis by the Executive Director of Finance or, in her absence, the Director of Financial Management.
 Any such temporary restrictions applied would be reported to Finance Committee, the Executive and the Council.